 The investigators concluded that there exists a differential trajectory of lipids and lipoproteins with aging according to level of cardiorespiratory fitness among healthy men.

 These data suggest that increasing cardiorespiratory fitness may reduce and/or delay increases in adverse lipid profiles among healthy men.
 This adds further evidence of the benefits of fitness for cardiovascular prevention.
 Understanding such trajectories among women is warranted.

-Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Hypertension, Smoking, Sports & Exercise and ECG & Stress Testing
+Clinical Topics: Diabetes and Cardiometabolic Disease, Dyslipidemia, Prevention, Sports and Exercise Cardiology, Homozygous Familial Hypercholesterolemia, Lipid Metabolism, Nonstatins, Hypertension, Smoking, Sports and Exercise and ECG and Stress Testing

 Keywords: Body Mass Index, Cardiovascular Diseases, Cholesterol, Cholesterol, LDL, Cholesterol, HDL, Diabetes Mellitus, Dyslipidemias, Exercise Test, Hypercholesterolemia, Hypertension, Lipids, Lipoproteins, HDL, Lipoproteins, LDL, Longitudinal Studies, Middle Aged, Neoplasms, Physical Fitness, Primary Prevention, Sedentary Lifestyle, Self Report, Smoking, Triglycerides

 < Back to Listings